 Lambda Tea

 After MIT's Sandbox Innovation Fund awarded us $1,000 to build a boba machine, we worked on our project every night from midnight to 2AM for a month.
-Our goal was to make our boba machine, which we named Lambda Tea, fully self-sufficient like a vending machine.
-When we completed the machine, we placed the boba machine in one of our dorm rooms and opened it up to the public 24/7.
-Anyone could walk up to it at any time, choose their boba flavor, venmo the Lambda Tea account, and vend boba into a cup.
+Our goal was to make our boba machine fully self-sufficient like a vending machine.
+Anyone could walk up to it at any time, choose their boba flavor, venmo the Lambda Tea account, so they can receive boba.

 The friendos